ulsdevteam/pkp-adminNotificationManager/README.md

 # Administrator Notification Manager plugin for OJS

-This plugin, when installed and enabled, automatically unsubscribes all admin users from notifications sent by a journal when that journal is first created.
-It also allows you to unsubscribe all admin users from all email notifications sent by all journals.
+This plugin changes the notification settings for all admin users, so they no longer recieve any email notifications from a journal after its creation.
+This plugin disables every type of email notifications for a journal when used, and must be used for each journal on the site.

 ## Requirements

-* OJS 3.1.x
+* OJS 3.3.x
 * PHP 5.3 or later

 ## Installation